jpiolho/Q2EMultiplayerPlus/README.md

 8. Run game via Steam

 # FAQ

+### How to configure the mod?
+Right-click the mod in Reloaded-II and select "Configure"

+### How is the lobby search improved?
+You can configure to show more results, as well as additional filtering and sorting options

 ### How much does it increase the sliders?
 It increases it to 32 players